 PMPKL conducted a yearly risk assessment to rate the risks associated with the ALP Measurable Standards.
-Each risk was given a score according to its likelihood to occur and its severity, considering the number of Prompt Actions raised in the previous year and personal judgement of ALP Coordinator.
+Each risk was given a score according to its likelihood to occur and its severity, considering the number of Prompt Actions raised in the previous year and personal judgement of Manager Social Sustainability.
 Based on its score, each risk was categorized as either Unacceptable, Tolerable, Adequate or Acceptable.
 For risks classified in the first three categories, PMPKL had a mitigation plan in place, including remedial action, deadline for action implementation, people responsible for implementation, and the expected risk category after termination of the mitigation plan.

-The company's risk assessment for 2019 had been conducted by junior agronomists, who had identified the main risks to be related to child labor, income and working hours (particularly with regard to minimum wage for women and end-of-season payment) and safe work environment (particularly with regard to PPE use, workers' accommodations, and observance of re-entry periods after CPA application).
+The company's risk assessment for 2019 had been conducted by junior agronomists, who had identified the main risks to be related to child labor, income and work hours (particularly with regard to minimum wage for women and end-of-season payment) and safe work environment (particularly with regard to PPE use, workers' accommodations, and observance of re-entry periods after CPA application).
 While CU found these risks all to be adequately categorized, there were several issues rated 'acceptable' by PMPKL which did not correspond to CU's farm findings.
 These were related to the following measurable standards:

-- Wages as per law for workers, with regular work hours not exceeding 48 hours a week - Overtime payments to workers paid at premium - Workers being able to freely leave employment when willing to
+- Wages as per law for workers, with regular work hours not exceeding 48 hours a week - Overtime payments to workers paid at premium - Workers being able to freely leave employment when willing to - Farm safety: Safe working at heights - Adequate washing facilities at tobacco farms - Written agreements between workers and farmers

-3. Progress on target achievement was expressed in percentages and calculated as the sum of farmers meeting the standard plus farmers with whom actions plans had been agreed to meet the standard, divided by the total number of farmers contracted for the year.
+7. Progress on target achievement was expressed in percentages and calculated as the sum of farmers meeting the standard plus farmers with whom actions plans had been agreed to meet the standard, divided by the total number of farmers contracted for the year.